 I use Anjou pears, English or Bartlett pears, which are very common and hold their shape well when baked.
 Any type of pear you usually bake with works.

-Don't mistake them for comice pears, which sometimes look similar, because they're not the best for baking as they don't hold their shape as well as the other two.
+Don't mistake them for comice pears, which sometimes look similar.
+They're not the best for baking, as they don't hold their shape as well as the other two.
 At least that's my recommendation.

 The fruit layer

-- Sugar: some sugar is added to the pears before the topping (image 3).
-It mixes with the cornstarch and liquid and created a thick juice, much like it does in a pie.
-You can add more or less depending on your sweet tooth.
-And you can also use brown sugar, both in the pear mixture and/or the cobbler topping.
+- Sugar: Some sugar is added to the pears before the topping.
+It mixes with the cornstarch and liquid to create a thick juice, much like it does in a pie.
+You can add more or less sugar, depending on your sweet tooth.
+You can also use brown sugar, both in the pear mixture and/or the cobbler topping.

-Cornstarch: as mentioned above, this ingredient acts as a thickener (when mixed with water) and creates a wonderfully thick syrup that mixes with the natural juices released from the pears as they bake.
+- Cornstarch: This ingredient acts as a thickener and creates a wonderfully thick syrup that blends with the natural juices released from the pears as they bake.

-It's mixed with water to create a cornstarch slurry and is added before the topping.
-It's the way to avoid undissolved lumps of cornstarch.
+Dissolve the cornstarch in water to create a slurry before drizzling it over the topping.
+This will avoid undissolved lumps of cornstarch.

 This is my favorite part, as I love biscuits and scones.